ns1-terraform/terraform-provider-ns1/website/docs/r/apikey.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `key` - (Computed) The API key authentication token.
 Only populated for legacy API keys (when `expiry_duration` is not set).
-For rotating API keys, use the secret keys from the `secrets` attribute instead.
+For API keys with expiration, use the secret keys from the `secrets` attribute instead.
-* `secrets` - (Computed) List of rotating secrets for this API key.
+* `secrets` - (Computed) List of secrets for this API key.
 Only populated when `expiry_duration` is set.
 Each secret contains:
   * `id` - The unique identifier for the secret.
   * `expires_at` - The expiration date/time of the secret in ISO 8601 format.
   * `last_access` - The last time this secret was used for authentication.
   * `enabled` - Whether this secret is currently enabled for authentication.

 **Note:** The actual secret key values (starting with `nss_`) are only returned when a secret is first created and are not stored in Terraform state for security reasons.
 You must save these values when they are first created, as they cannot be retrieved later.
+To rotate secrets (generate new ones), use the NS1 API or Portal - Terraform does not manage secret rotation.

 ## Import